regosen/gamelan_sequencer/README.md

 1. Python 2.6 or greater (or any version of Python 3)
 2. scipy library (only if you use a gamelan with detuning): `pip install scipy`
-3. a score JSON file: a score that utilizes said instruments, also in JSON format
+3. a score JSON file: a score that utilizes said instruments, in JSON format
    - see `/scores` folder for examples

 ## Usage